Nhost is a backend for developers to build modern web and mobile apps fast.

 Add users via a local strategy or use external OAuth providers (Github, Google, Facebook).

 Handle user-generated file upload and downloads.
-Backed by MinIO (an object storage server compatible with Amazon S3 APIs) and integrated with Nhost authentication.
+Backed by MinIO (an object storage server compatible with Amazon S3 APIs) and integrated with Nhost authentication for storage permissions.

 All software in a Nhost project is Open Source.
 This mean no vendor lock-in.